User Guide

 Reports

-If an appropriate Model Object already exists, then it should likely be used to fetch or list the required data, using the Db class.
+If an appropriate Model Object already exists, then it should likely be used to return the required data, using the Db class.

 If no Model Object exists for reporting a given set of data, then the Report class can be used.
 The Report class translates a ResultSet into a Map.
 It has several methods, corresponding to different policies for formatting the data.